4c697361/nail-classification/README.md

 As this data set is rather small it is highly recommended to use a pre-trained model as the building block of the classifier.
 In this demo, the pre-trained [vgg16](https://keras.io/applications/#vgg16) model implemented in keras is used along with a customized top to accomplish this binary classification task.

 Additionally, a simple CNN is implemented to establish an easy baseline.
-The simple CNN reached a validation accuracy of *0.652 %* after training for 400 epochs whereas the pre-trained vgg16-architecture achived *0.958 %* for the validation accuracy after training for 12 epochs.
+The simple CNN reached a validation accuracy of *0.625 %* after training for 65 epochs whereas the pre-trained vgg16-architecture achived *0.958 %* for the validation accuracy after training for 10 epochs.

+To increase the performance of the models a cropping algorithm was applied upon the images.
+Thereby only the region which shows the target is considered during training and for the prediction.

 # 1. Easy start - out of the box nail classification: